15 Apr 2023

 Age – The age of the horse isn’t always a way of finding a winner, but some punters look closely at the age of former winners to try to predict a trend.

 Weight – The weight each horse has to carry is displayed in stone and pounds (eg 9-9).
-The weight is decided by the conditions of the race, whether the horse is in a handicap or must carry a penalty.
+The weight is decided by the conditions of the race, and a horse’s rating as set by the handicapper ahead of the Grand National.

-Trainer – The trainer of the horse can often be a useful guide, with some trainers having better records with younger horses, horses at different tracks and horses from a certain family.
-Horses from powerful trainers such as Willie Mullins or John Gosden are likely to be well supported.
+Trainer – The trainer of the horse can often be a useful guide, with some trainers having better records particularly in as niche a test as the Aintree Grand National.

 Form figures – The form figures represent a horse’s finishing position in previous races.
-This can indicate whether a horse is in-form and can be used as a guide to help pick the winner.
+This can indicate whether a horse is in-form and can be used as a guide to help pick the winner with their most recent run listed furthest to the right.

 C – C stands for Course and will appear next to the name of horses who have achieved a win at the track.
 Some tracks are quite unusual and knowing your horse is able to handle the track is a positive sign.